tolagenius1123/functions/README.md

 Hello World
 ```
 In this example, we declare a function showMessage and set it up to console.log 'Hello World'.
 We can then see that in order to run this function, we need to write or invoke its name with the parentheses after it.
 This is the syntax to run a function.
 A function always needs parentheses to run.

+The call showMessage() executes the code of the function and if we were to call the function twice, we will see the message two times.
+This example clearly demonstrates one of the main purposes of functions: to avoid code duplication.
+If we ever need to change the message or the way it is shown, it’s enough to modify the code in one place: the function which outputs it.